ucancprem/Weather-Application/README.md

 #b) To run each method induvidually use commands below

-#Method Level tests for class 2(WeatherMockServiceTest)
+#Method Level tests for the first test class(WeatherMockServiceTest)

 **Mock Form validation when zip is more than 5 characters long.**